ks3364a/ks3364a/README.md

   - Moved from India to become a DJ @17, switched to Finance and now in the Tech Industry<br />
   - Hoping to make an impact, drawn to new and difficult things.
   - Change is hard but necessary.
 Always willing to learn.
-  - Love to read, listen, learn, and teach.<br />
+  - Love to read, learn, and teach.<br />

 ## **Education 👨‍🎓**
  - Master in Artificial Intelligence - Khoury College of Computer Sciences, Northeastern University, (exp grad - Dec 2022)